Translating, Digitizing, and Publicizing Medieval Japanese Documents

 Collaborators

-Mitsutoshi Ishikawa
+Mitsutoshi ISHIKAWA

 (Research Fellow, Center for Northeast Asian Studies Endowed Research Division, Tohoku University)